Title: Abba Hillel Silver Professor of Jewish Studies Emeritus

 Company: Case Western Reserve University

 Location: Shaker Heights, Ohio, United States

-Since 2016, Dr. Haas has been the Abba Hillel Silver, Professor of Jewish Studies Emeritus of Case Western Reserve University.
+Since 2016, Dr. Haas has been the Abba Hillel Silver Professor of Jewish Studies Emeritus at Case Western Reserve University.
 He began teaching at the institution in 2000.
 Prior to joining Case Western Reserve University, he taught at Vanderbilt University from 1980 to 1999.
-In addition to these academic positions, Dr. Haas has served on the Board of Directors for the Jewish Federation of Middle Tennessee, and volunteered for Temple Emanuel, Rowfand Club, the Community Emergency Response Team and the South Pointe Hospital.
-Since 2016, he has served as a court-appointed special advocate for the Cuyahoga County Juvenile Court and as a docent of the Maltz Museum.
-Furthermore, Dr. Haas served as a chaplain with the US Army from 1974 to 1988 and with the National Guard from 1980 to 1996.
+In addition to these academic positions, Dr. Haas has served on the Board of Directors for the Jewish Federation of Middle Tennessee, and volunteered for Temple Emanuel, the Rowfant Club, the Community Emergency Response Team and the South Pointe Hospital.
+Since 2016, he has served as a court-appointed special advocate for the Cuyahoga County Juvenile Court and as a docent of the Maltz Museum of Jewish Heritage.
+Furthermore, Dr. Haas served as a chaplain with the active U.S. Army from 1974 to 1977 and with the U.S. Army National Guard from 1977 to 1996.